Research Roundup · Updated July 2026

 Worldwide AI spending forecast for 2026 — up 47% in a single year.
 (Gartner)

-Of organizations are actively deploying AI agents — 4.5x more than in 2024.
+Of organizations are deploying AI agents — up from 12% in 2024 — and multi-agent orchestration doubled last quarter.
 (KPMG)

 40%+